Christopher Savereid, Principal

 Eric Wood, Principal

-Eric has applied his talents for more than forty years to hundreds of clients’ projects.
+Eric has applied his talents for more than forty years to hundreds of clients' projects.
 He directs and provides technical input to the measurement, evaluation, and control of noise and vibration during the design, construction, and operation of major energy works, transportation systems, and industrial plants.
+He is President of the Institute of Noise Control Engineering of the USA (INCE/USA), President of the INCE Foundation, a Fellow of the Acoustical Society of America (ASA), and co-founded Acentech in 1988.
 Eric holds a B.S. in Mechanical Engineering from the University of Hartford.
-He is very active in the both the US and International Institute of Noise Control Engineering (INCE), presently serving as Vice President in the US and member of the International Technical Study Group on Global Noise Policy.

 Ramon Nugent, Director, West Coast Office